Simple Site Layout

 attribute is the name of the template that will be used to render each page in the collection.

-You an also pass custom attributes to the collection.
-These attributes will be passed into each page in the collection as well.
+You can also pass custom attributes to the collection.
+These attributes will be passed onto each page in the collection as well.

 Custom Collections

-We named our collection Blog but if you noticed there aren't a lot of features that come with a blog included.
-Render Engine has a built in Blog
+We named our collection Blog but there aren't a lot of features that come with a blog included.
+Render Engine actually has a built-in Blog

 It's still rendered using the same render_collection